siisurit/siisurit_guide/guide/user/report-views.md

 For advanced reporting, Siisurit provides SQL database views that can be accessed to generate charts and graphs using applications designed for reporting and business intelligence.

-This chapter describes the available views and gives and example of accessing them using [Grafana](https://grafana.com/), which can easily be [integrated with an on-premis installation of Siisurit](../admin/installation/grafana.md).
+This chapter describes the available views and gives and example of accessing them using [Grafana](https://grafana.com/), which can be [integrated with an on-premise installation of Siisurit](../admin/installation/grafana.md).

 ## Available views